 Carolyn is the Chief Financial Officer for Hampshire County Council and Hampshire Pension Fund.
 Carolyn is also responsible for Hampshire County Council’s IT Service and leads on the Digital Strategy implementation for the County Council.

 Carolyn is CIPFA-qualified, since 1991.
-Carolyn is Vice President of CIPFA and has been a member of CIPFA Council since 2013, having held chairmanship roles on the Audit Committee and Student and Members Board, as well as attending CIPFA Council.
+Carolyn is President of CIPFA for 2019/20 and has been a member of CIPFA Council since 2013, having held chairmanship roles on the Audit Committee and Student and Members Board, as well as attending CIPFA Council.

 Margaret is a CIPFA qualified accountant and was CIPFA’s first female president (1998).
 Margaret has worked in and alongside NHS organisations in senior roles for more than 25 years.
 Margaret also has a track record as a non-executive director in a range of public service organisations and is also currently a member of the Nominations Committee of the University of Northampton and chairs CIPFA’s Ethics Working Group.

 Margaret joined Solihull Metropolitan Borough Council in 1979 as its first graduate trainee at the age of 25, qualifying in 1982.
 She became active in the Midlands Student’s Society and CIPFA nationally in the early 1980s and played a key role in establishing CIPFA in the Midlands as the first integrated CIPFA Region.
 She was an elected member of the CIPFA Council 1988-2003.
 Margaret has had a varied professional career working in local government, consultancy and the NHS before establishing her own consultancy in 1999.
 She has worked in a range of executive, non-executive and advisory roles.